MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 ### -RemoteArchive
 This parameter is available only in on-premises Exchange.

-The RemoteArchive switch specifies whether to include only remote archive mailboxes in the results.
+The RemoteArchive switch specifies whether to include remote archive mailboxes in the results.
 You don't need to specify a value with this switch.

-This switch is required to return remote archive mailboxes.

 Remote archive mailboxes are archive mailboxes in the cloud-based service that are associated with mailbox users in on-premises Exchange organizations.